 HiPKI RCA provides CARLs and OCSP services.
-The CARL download URL is noted in the CRL distribution point extension of self-issued certificates, subordinate CA certificates, and cross-certificates.
+The CARL download URL is noted in the CRL distribution points extension of self-issued certificates, subordinate CA certificates, and cross-certificates.

-Revocation entries on the CARLs or OCSP responses must not be removed until after the expiry date of the revoked certificates.
+Revocation entries on the CARLs or OCSP responses must not be removed before the validity period of the revoked certificates.